ACC, Big Ten, Pac-12 Alliance, and What It All Means: College Football Daily Cavalcade

 Let’s just cut to the chase.

-It’s in the best interests of the ACC, Big Ten and Pac-12 to create a way to make their own media deal that combats ESPN, the SEC, the SEC Network, the College Football Playoff, and how all of those things are tied together, even though ESPN owns the ACC Network, too.
+It’s in the best interests of the ACC, Big Ten, and Pac-12 to create a way to make their own media deal that combats ESPN, the SEC, the SEC Network, the College Football Playoff, and how all of those things are tied together, even though ESPN owns the ACC Network, too.

 A Power 3 Alliance could come up with something even stronger.